syntax-tree/mdast-util-mdx-expression/readme.md

 > `mdast-util-mdx-expression/from-markdown` and
 > `mdast-util-mdx-expression/to-markdown`.

-Support expressions in MDX or MDX.js.
+Support MDX (or MDX.js) expressions.
 The exports are extensions, respectively for [`mdast-util-from-markdown`][from-markdown] and [`mdast-util-to-markdown`][to-markdown].